top of page

 Currently based in both Vermont and the San Francisco Bay Area, Nuria teaches and performs internationally and works locally with clients and students.

-My food is inspired by a plethora of cooks, books, recipes, artists, experiences and memories.
+She is currently the head chef and Kitchen Manager at The Field Center.
+Her food is inspired by a plethora of cooks, books, recipes, artists, experiences and memories.
+For more on Lily’s cooking and dance practices, visit her website here.

 Is a queer multimedia artist and performer, born and raised within Canarsie and Munsee Lenape lands.
 They have had the privilege of calling many lands their home, and they remain critically+somatically inquisitive about what it means to occupy stolen land.
-Julianne’s practice is tuned through improvisation with a focus on Contact Improvisation, chronic pleasure, connecting to the more-than-human world, and the dance of self-preservation.
-Cariño's most recent work is in touch with the depth and resonance of layered vocal sounding as a portal into the body, as a companion to processing memory and expressions of the heart.
+Cariño’s practice is tuned through improvisation with a focus on Contact Improvisation, chronic pleasure, connecting to the more-than-human world, and the dance of self-preservation.

 BOARD OF DIRECTORS